Bogdan Bogdanović (basketball): Sacramento Kings (2017–2020)

 On 26 June 2014, while playing for Partizan Belgrade, Bogdanović was selected by the Phoenix Suns with the 27th overall pick in the 2014 NBA draft.
-On 23 June 2016, on the night of the 2016 NBA draft, the Suns traded his rights to the Sacramento Kings along with Georgios Papagiannis, Skal Labissière and a future second-round pick, in exchange for the draft rights of Marquese Chriss.
+On 23 June 2016, on the night of the 2016 NBA draft, the Suns traded his rights to the Sacramento Kings along with Georgios Papagiannis, Skal Labissière and the Detroit Pistons' 2020 second-round pick, in exchange for the draft rights of Marquese Chriss.

 On 13 July 2017, Bogdanović signed with the Sacramento Kings.
 He made his NBA debut on 23 October 2017, against the team that originally drafted him, the Phoenix Suns.
 Bogdanović recorded 12 points, 3 rebounds, and 2 assists in 25 minutes of play off the bench as the Kings lost 117–115.

 Bogdanović was selected as a member of the Team World for the 2018 Rising Stars Challenge.
 He led Team World to a 155–124 win over Team USA with 26 points, 6 assists and 4 rebounds, while shooting 7 of 13 from the three-point line and was named the MVP of the game.
-The Sacramento Kings finished the season with 27–55 record, thus failing to qualify to the NBA playoffs for the twelfth season in a row.
+The Sacramento Kings finished the season with a 27–55 record, thus failing to qualify to the NBA playoffs for the twelfth season in a row.
 Bogdanović in his first NBA season had the averages of 11.8 points, 3.3 assists and 2.9 rebounds over 78 games.

 After the end of the season, he had an MRI procedure that revealed a slight tear of the medial meniscus in his left knee.
 On 24 April 2018, he underwent a meniscus debridement surgery in order to fully recover his left knee.
 On 22 May 2018, he was named to the NBA All-Rookie Second Team.

 Bogdanović was selected as a member of the Team World for the 2019 Rising Stars Challenge.
-After missing first ten games due to an injury rehab, in his sophomore season with the club Bogdanović mainly played the role of sixth man and second unit leader.
+After missing the first ten games due to an injury rehab, in his sophomore season with the club Bogdanović mainly played the role of sixth man and second unit leader.
 Over 70 games, he averaged career-highs of 14.1 points, 3.8 assists and 3.5 rebounds.

 In his contract year with the club, Bogdanović averaged 15.1 points, 3.4 assists and 3.4 rebounds over 61 games.
 The 2019–20 NBA season was suspended in March as a result of COVID-19 pandemic and Sacramento Kings were invited for 22-team 2020 NBA Bubble.
 Eventually, they did not manage to qualify for the playoffs and finished the season with 31–41 record.